COVID-19 notice: How we keep you safe

 25 November 2021

-We have more than 20 years’ experience in the pest control industry and we only use the latest proven treatments to eradicate your pests, including cockroaches.
+We have more than 20 years’ experience in the pest control industry with cockroach infestations.
+Our Company uses the latest proven treatments to eradicate your pests, including cockroaches.

-What are the most common types of cockroaches found in Australian homes?
+Most common types of cockroaches found in Australian homes.

 There are six different species of cockroaches found in Australia.
-Three of these, the Australian, American and German species, are those most common found in Aussie homes.
+These are are most common found in Aussie homes.

 1. Periplaneta australasiae (Australian cockroach) – Brown with a yellow band around the head and 23 to 35mm long